Austin

 Low-energy use requirements

-Austin's Energy Conservation and Audit Disclosure Ordinance (ECAD) requires commercial buildings to obtain ENERGY STAR ratings and disclose ratings to prospective buyers.
-The city adopted the ordinance in November 2008 and it became effective in 2012.
+Austin's Energy Conservation and Audit Disclosure Ordinance (ECAD) requires all commercial buildings over 10,000 to benchmark energy consumption annually.
 Buildings of five or more units are required to comply with the ECAD.

 Austin’s multifamily ECAD requires multifamily property owners and managers to conduct energy audits every ten years and provide the results to current and prospective residents.
 A qualified ECAD Energy Professional must perform the audits.